Bregolii/Professional-Singer-Discord-Bot/README.md

 # Professional-Singer-Discord-Bot
 Fun small bot created for discord hack week and as a learning exercise

-To learn how to use, type in <Sing Help>
+To learn how to use, type in: Sing Help
+Also you'll need to install node.js (ofc)